 When looking at an influencer’s commercial visibility, the engagement on their social media channels is the most important factor.
 Engagement is measured in likes, comments, saves and shares, depending on the social media platform.
 That’s why it may be better to opt for a micro-influencer as their following is much more dedicated and will probably interact more with the influencer’s posts.

-Once you've found one or a few (micro) influencers you’re interested in you’ll need to review if they’re the right fit for your company and the campaign.
+Once you have found one or a few (micro) influencers you’re interested in you’ll need to review if they’re the right fit for your company and the campaign.
 Monitor the social media pages of the influencers you’re interested in for a week or two to get a good understanding of what they’re posting about.

 To get a clear overview of how an influencer is performing on their social media channels, you could use a social media analytics tool.
 A tool that would work well for this is quintly.
 With hundreds of customizable metrics, you can analyze a lot of the influencers’ online behaviors.